joshgerdes/jekyll-uno/azure-nat-gateway.md

 ### Windows Machine behind a VM Scale Set

-Although, not in the diagram,
+Although, not in the diagram, I decided to add a VM Scale Set of 4 Virtual Machines into my testing (to save on cost they are just Standard_B2ms machines but more than enough for my testing).

 ### Findings and Observations